bau227/mri-dl-practice/README.md

 A:  The i-contour generally seems to align well with a area of lighter pixel threshold within the o-contour.
 We find a
     Threshold value relative to the maximum intensity pixel value of the o-contour region in each image.
 We find this to be 0.35.
-Using this threshold, we find the dice coefficient compared with the ground truth icontour to be 0.82 based on a held-out test set of 50% of the data.
-We visualize a few examples to confirm that the threshold does in fact predict decently well.
+Using this threshold, we find the dice coefficient compared with the ground truth icontour to be 0.82 based on a held-out test set of 50% of the data, which demonstrates decent but not perfect performance.
+We visualize a few examples to confirm that the threshold does in fact predict modestly well.

 ![Visualization of threshold](img/threshold35.png)